 For many years, the women were under the supervision of Anna Thiessen (1892–1977), matron of the Mary Martha Home, a house at 437 Mountain Avenue and ministry of the Mennonite Brethren Church of Manitoba.

 The Mary Martha Home functioned as an employment agency and living quarters for the women between or during jobs.
 It was also a place for the women to gather on Thursdays, when their employers gave them the afternoon off.
-The women were mostly young, new to the city, and from immigrant/refugee families, all doing what they could to help their families resettle in Canada.
+The women were mostly young, new to the city, and from Mennonite immigrant/refugee families; they did what they could to help their families resettle in Canada.

 When the Mary Martha Home closed in 1959, more than 2,200 young women had benefited from its services.